bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Your finished project must include all of the following requirements:

-- [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
+- [X] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
-- [ ] A form with a "/pizza" route
+- [X] A form with a "/pizza" route //used a different name but yes
-- [ ] A name text input field
+- [X] A name text input field
-- [ ] Validation for name - name must be at least 2 characters
+- [X] Validation for name - name must be at least 2 characters
-- [ ] A dropdown for pizza size
+- [X] A dropdown for pizza size
-- [ ] A checklist for toppings - at least 4 (hint: name each separately!)
+- [X] A checklist for toppings - at least 4 (hint: name each separately!)
-- [ ] Text input for special instructions
+- [X] Text input for special instructions
 - [ ] An Add to Order button that submits form and returns a database record of name, size, toppings and special instructions

 #### Testing MVP